-Based on the insight and relationships developed over many years, Global Knowledge has developed a best practices model of a superior cybersecurity organization—bringing our research and experience to bear and validating against hundreds of organizations, from the largest to the smallest.
+Based on the insight and relationships developed over many years, Global Knowledge has developed a best practices model of superior cybersecurity organization-bringing our research and experience to bear and validating against hundreds of organizations, from the largest to the smallest.
 In studying world-class cybersecurity organizations, Global Knowledge discovered several critical characteristics that successful cybersecurity organizations all seem to share.
 So how does an organization like yours build a winning cybersecurity team?
-Let’s find out.
+Let’s dive in!

 Step 1: Acknowledge that cybersecurity is a people problem, not a technology problem, and prioritize accordingly.